 We're Not Out of the Cold & Flu Season Yet

 Flu and Upper Respiratory infections are all an expected part of the seasonal changes.
 While you can catch flu at any time of the year it is most prevalent during the winter months when people are forced to be closer confines such as in the home, during travel & commutes, and when the kids return to school.
-This usually a primary vector of colds and flu; your children and playing and interacting with other children.
+This usually is a primary vector of colds and flu; your children, playing and interacting with other children.

 One infected child not yet showing symptoms innocently spreads the bacteria and viruses to another child, and so forth.
 The child comes home and now it becomes the parent's turn to be infected.